eugenioLopezRamos/slika-photography/README.md

 **DONE**

+- Add ajax tests on staticController (for post_retriever and tabs_retriever)
+- Test optimized image creations (in admin integration controller test)
 - Add tests on post controller to test that the data-* tabs are added on @post.content
 - Polishing the new post page, the inline editor looks weird and the normal editor looks too big.
 - Make it not add anything in case aws list objects finds nothing (to handle external imgs)